CU-CommunityApps/cu-aws-cloudformation/client-vpn/README.md

 6. Download and install a Client VPN client appropriate to your system type.
 7. Follow these instructions for using the AWS Client VPN Client: https://docs.aws.amazon.com/vpn/latest/clientvpn-user/connect-aws-client-vpn-connect.html
 8. When you connect, you will be asked for a username and credentials known to the directory you used in the Client VPN deployment.

+## Notes

+### Cornell VPN

+AWS Client VPN is NOT a direct replacement for [Cornell VPN](https://it.cornell.edu/cuvpn).
+The configuration options and limitations of Client VPN are limited and it is nearly impossible to duplicate all the configuration of Cornell VPN in AWS Client VPN.
+However, there may be specific use cases where an AWS Client VPN deployment may fill needs better than Cornell VPN.

+### Split Tunneling
+This example deployment uses a split tunnel so that only traffic targeted to the local VPC, Cornell campus public IPs, or Cornell private networks flows through the VPN from the client.
+Traffic for other IPs do not use the Client VPN.
+See [Split-Tunnel on AWS Client VPN Endpoints](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/split-tunnel-vpn.html).

+### Access Restrictions

+This example deployment configures very broad network access for VPN clients.
+However, the Client VPN can support restrictive network access models, and also models that authorize specific access depending on directory group memebership.
+See https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/scenario.html and https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-working-rules.html.

+### Mutual Authentication

+Client VPNs can be configured to use certificate-based authentication, thus dispensing with the need for a directoy.
+However, certificate-based authentication requires careful certificate management and secure distribution, so it can be hard to implement logistically, depending on number of types of users.

+### Route Limits

+Each Client VPN can have only 10 routes and those routes cannot specify overlapping CIDR blocks.

+Since the CIDR block of the VPCs to which the Client VPN is associated are automatically added to the VPN routes, you cannot add a route for a large CIDR block that includes the VPC CIDR block.
+E.g., if we have associated the VPN with a VPC having CIDR block 10.92.76.0/22, then we CANNOT add a single route for 10.0.0.0/8 if we want to route to all other addresses in 10.0.0.0/8.
+Instead we need to break 10.0.0.0/8 into sub-blocks that represents 10.0.0.0/8 with 10.92.76.0/22 removed.
+This is why the example deployment here does not offer to route both private Cornell network space and public Cornell campus IPs at the same time.
+We run into the route limit.